brylevkirill/notes/interesting recent papers.md

 [Emergent Language in a Multi-Modal, Multi-Step Referential Game](https://arxiv.org/abs/1705.10369)

 [Translating Neuralese](https://arxiv.org/abs/1704.06960)
+>	"Authors take the vector messages (“neuralese”) passed between two machines trained to perform a collaborative task, and translate them into natural language utterances.
+To overcome the absence of neuralese-to-English parallel data, authors consider a pair of messages equivalent if they are used in similar scenarios by human and machine agents."

 [Learning Cooperative Visual Dialog Agents with Deep Reinforcement Learning](https://arxiv.org/abs/1703.06585)
   - <https://visualdialog.org> (demo)